<< Yesterday

 1959 In the seventh inning of a 20-6 rout of Kansas City, the White Sox score 11 runs on just one hit.
 The other Municipal Stadium baserunners get on thanks to two errors, ten walks, and one hit batsman.

 1969 Rollie Fingers, best known as a reliever with the Athletics, Padres, and Brewers, throws a complete-game shutout in his third major league mound appearance, the first as a starter.
-The 22-year-old future Hall of Fame right-hander, who will compile two shutouts and have four complete games in 37 career starts, limits the Twins to five hits in Oakland's 7-0 victory at Metropolitan Stadium.
+The 22-year-old future Hall of Fame right-hander, who will compile two shutouts and have four complete games in 37 career starts, limits the Twins to five hits in the A's 7-0 victory at Metropolitan Stadium.

 1970 On the same day MLB celebrates Jackie Robinson Day, Chadwick Boseman, the actor who portrayed the Brooklyn Dodgers star in the 2013 movie 42, dies of colon cancer.
 The 43-year-old actor, best known for the title role in Marvel's blockbuster Black Panther, played music legend James Brown and future Supreme Court Justice Thurgood Marshal on the big screen.